Solaireis/CWC-Application-Security-Project/Tasks.md

     - Changing password
     - Resetting password
   - If haveibeenpwned's API is unavailable, the password must match ALL the minimum password complexity policy criteria as a fallback
-- Maximum of 6 failed login attempts per account (will reset after 30 mins)
+- Maximum of 6 failed login attempts per account (will reset after 1 hour)
   - In the event that the attacker tries to do a denial of service attack knowing that one could lock out authentic user:
     - An email will be sent to the user's email with a one-time link to unlock the account
     - Link uses a digitally signed token to prevent tampering
 - Session Management Implementation:
   - Session identifier of 32 bytes (Unlikely to be guessed)
-  - Session timeout after 30 mins of inactivity (If there were no request to the web server for 30 mins)
+  - Session timeout after 1 hour of inactivity (If there were no request to the web server for 1 hour)
   - Checks the session identifier in the database and compare with the session identifier in the cookie
   - Checks the user's digital fingerprint against the digital fingerprint in the database
     - Computes the SHA512 hash of the user's IP Address and user agent for the user's digital fingerprint for each request to the web application